Cerro Panizos: Composition

 The volcano has erupted dacite, which contains numerous crystals and has a homogeneous composition; andesites are subordinate.
-Together these rocks constitute a peraluminous potassium-rich calc-alkaline suite.
-Phenocrysts include biotite and plagioclase, while apatite and zircon form accessory phases (Note: An accessory mineral is a mineral that is present in a rock, but does not contribute to defining that rock's identity in chemical terms.); orthopyroxene, quartz and sanidine are less common and clinopyroxene, hercynite, hornblende, hypersthene, ilmenite and magnetite are rare.
+Together these rocks constitute a peraluminous and potassium-rich calc-alkaline suite.
+Phenocrysts include biotite and plagioclase, while apatite and zircon form accessory phases (Note: An accessory mineral is a mineral that is present in a rock, but does not contribute to defining that rock's identity in chemical terms.); orthopyroxene, quartz, and sanidine are less common and clinopyroxene, hercynite, hornblende, hypersthene, ilmenite, and magnetite are rare.
 Many of the rarer minerals are xenoliths derived from the crust.
-Gold and silver deposits are found on the volcano, and antimony, copper and uranium have been found together at Paicone.
-Potential occurrences of arsenic, lead, manganese, nickel and zinc have been determined.
+Gold and silver deposits are found on the volcano, and antimony, copper, and uranium have been found together at Paicone.
+Potential occurrences of arsenic, lead, manganese, nickel, and zinc have been determined.

 The rocks derive from a magma chamber, where stored magmas crystallized and underwent some fractional crystallization without mixing completely.
 The magma chamber was fed by a combination of mantle-derived basalts and melts from the lower crust, which formed in a melt zone at the bottom of the crust that is percolated by ascending basalts.

 Oval orbs formed by concentric layers of crystals around a core have been found at Panizos.
 They make up less than one percent of Panizos rocks and only occur in the ignimbrites east and southeast of the volcano.
-The core is typically formed by a non-volcanic rock fragment or a cluster of orthopyroxene crystals, while the millimetre-thick layers of crystals are biotite, bronzite, ilmenite, orthopyroxene and plagioclase.
+The core is typically formed by a non-volcanic rock fragment or a cluster of orthopyroxene crystals, while the millimetre-thick layers of crystals are biotite, bronzite, ilmenite, orthopyroxene, and plagioclase.
 Large (up to 2 cm) phenocrysts co-occur with orbs.
 The orbs probably formed when magma rapidly degassed during the eruption of the Panizos Ignimbrite, prompting the formation of crystals around "seeds" like xenoliths or orthopyroxene crystals that eventually formed the orbs.
 Only a few volcanoes in the world have such orbs, probably because they require special conditions to form.